 At the appointment where they requested I give a blood and stool sample, I was also given medication.
 However, the medication didn’t seem to have any benefits.
 It didn’t really help that I was meant to have them 20 minutes before food, three times a day.
 Due to my issues around eating (My Relationship With Food), a few days I only ate once and on other days I only ate twice.
 So I didn’t really take the medication as required.

-Sorting out the stool samples for the test was embarrassing, or rather handing in the stool sample was embarrassing.
+Sorting out the stool samples for the test my GP wanted was embarrassing, or rather handing in the stool sample was embarrassing.
 The moment running up to handing it in was the worse.
 I ran through a million different ways to do it.
 However, nothing can really settle your anxiety dow as you hand someone a sample of your poo.
 But once it was done it was done.

 As for the blood test, It can normally take me weeks, some times months, before I’ll get one done.
 I really don’t like needles, so I make excuses to put getting a blood test off.
 About a year ago I’d put off getting a blood test for so long that I’d been asked to get another test done by a different doctor to test for something else.
 Meaning I now had two tests to get done.
 This time, however, I only put it off a few days.
 Progress.